Finding your perfect Dog

 - How to pick a breed and size for your lifestyle and home.

-- How to understand dog behaviour, psychology and body language in order to determine what type of personality the dog has before you buy.
+- How to understand dog behavior, psychology, and body language to determine personality before buying a dog.

 - How to pick a dog from a shelter or rescue centre.